liyanzhang505/PokemonWorld/README.md

      git clone https://github.com/liyanzhang505/PokemonWorld.git
      ```
 2. **Install the Required Dependencies**:
    - Ensure you have Python 3 installed.
-You'll also need to install the required Python packages: Flask, Flask-CORS, and SQLite3.
+You'll also need to install the required Python packages: Flask, Flask-CORS.

    - To install these dependencies, run the following commands:

      ```bash
-     pip install flask flask-cors sqlite3
+     pip install flask flask-cors

 3. **Data Preparation**:
    The Pokémon data is fetched from an open-source API and cleaned before being stored in `pokemon.db`.
 Follow these steps to process the data: